respite-transform-cfs-logo

 Cancer.

 When I heard this word with Pete, I didn’t envision a thirteen-month struggle battling this disease and life without him.
 But this was my reality.
-And during our journey, we had the unique opportunity to experience a respite from cancer thanks to the generosity of our loving community.
+During our journey, we had the unique opportunity to experience a respite from cancer thanks to the generosity of our loving community.
 Before his death, Pete communicated his vision for a respite center so that other young families could reconnect, rejuvenate and refresh in a safe environment, an environment that allowed for communication, reflection, joy and pain to be shared within a family unit and together with other families in the same journey.
-For twenty-two years, FPS has impacted over 10,000 people with this gift of respite.
+For twenty-five years, FPS has impacted over 11,000 people with this gift of respite.
 Today, we embark on an endeavor that will bring respite to thousands more!

 We announce our Respite Transformed Campaign: Pete’s Vision Realized at Woodloch.